-There is not necessarily an error in the program if a cutpoint property is unsatisfiable, but it usually indicates an error in the specification.
-As previously mentioned, memory allocation can easily be expressed such that the tool would also check for memory leaks and dangling references.
+There is not necessarily an error in the program if a cut-point property is unsatisfiable, but it usually indicates an error in the specification.
+As in [25] and [14], memory allocation can easily be expressed such that the tool would also check for memory leaks and dangling references.